2022 Information Coming Soon!

 - The information requested on the first page of the form should be provided as thoroughly as possible.
 Students should list their mailing addresses, if different from their residential addresses.
 The form requires a description of the artwork, which should be detailed, clearly identifying the major elements of the work.
 For example, “self-portrait” or “a picture of two people” would be unacceptable, due to the large number of works that would fit that description.
 “A painting of two people; the one on the left wears a green sweater and khaki pants; the one on the right wears a black shirt and a striped skirt.
 A dog sits at their feet” is an example of an acceptable description.

 - The second page of the Student Information and Release Form contains a legal release and a certification that the artwork is original in design and execution.
 The student, an art teacher, and a parent or guardian must sign where appropriate.
 Entries without signed originality certifications and artwork releases may not be accepted.

-- A TYPED copy of the Student Release Form, signed by the teacher, a parent or guardian, and the student, and must be securely attached to the back of the artwork to certify the originality of the piece.
+- A TYPED copy of the Student Information and Release Form, signed by the teacher, a parent or guardian, and the student, and must be securely attached to the back of the artwork to certify the originality of the piece.

 Framing Guidelines for Congressional Exhibit

 - Framing regulations apply only to the WINNING artwork that will be sent to Washington DC.

 - If your artwork is selected for display in the Congressional Art Competition exhibit, it must be delivered in a frame and the artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep, including the frame.

 - All winning artwork must be enhanced and protected by a sturdy frame.
 Frames must be made of wood or metal.
 No plastic “snap on” or metal frames that can easily come apart are to be used.